chintha023/customer-rewards-rest/README.md

-This Rest service has Apis to retrieve the customer rewards for the last three months, for all customers and for a single customer by customer Id.
+This Rest service has Apis to retrieve the customer rewards for the last three months, for all customers and for a single customer by customer Id. develop branch has the latest code.

 Appliction is secured with Basic authentication. username is "charter"